Moldova

 Life Insurance

-• The primary coverage available is death by any cause (illness, accidents) and survival benefits.
+• The primary coverage available is death benefits for any cause (including illness and accidents) and survival benefits.

 • Available additional riders are: